 Our trainees have received national awards and grants from the National Institutes of Health, the Department of Defense, the Doris Duke Foundation and other organizations.
 Our rigorous program prepares trainees to excel in the competitive landscape of academic medicine, and has a 100 percent success rate in appointments to tenure track academic positions upon graduation from IMPACT.

 Applications to the IMPACT program are accepted via ERAS only.
 Candidates should apply to the IM Categorical program and indicate interest in IMPACT in their personal statement.
-Applicants will be considered for both the IMPACT and Categorical programs.
+Accepted applicants are considered for both the IMPACT and Categorical program and will interview over the course of two days to facilitate meetings with researchers, residency leadership, and subspecialty clinicians.